-Student, parent and staff surveys were undertaken in 2020 for the purposes of school improvement using targeted questions to gather evidence and ideas to focus on areas for improvement.
+Student, parent and staff surveys were undertaken in 2021 for the purposes of school improvement using targeted questions to gather evidence and ideas to focus on areas for improvement.
 Overall, students, parents and staff responded positively in all areas of the satisfaction survey, acknowledging the authentic approach to both educational and welfare needs, demonstrating the success of the individualised approach to schooling.
 Throughout the year, via emails, letters and social media comments, overall parents and caregivers indicated that students felt well supported, safe, happy, cared for and nurtured in all areas of their schooling.
 For some students, Arcadia College is the first school to which they've actually enjoyed attending.
-Parent satisfaction data scored an average across all areas, between 5-6 (6 being the highest).
+Parent satisfaction data scored an average across all areas, between 4-6 (6 being the highest).
 Areas included teaching and learning, welfare support, behaviour management, communication, programs and opportunities offered, ICT and facilities.

-Similarly, student survey results ranged between 5.1-6 (6 being the highest).
+Similarly, student survey results ranged between 5-6 (6 being the highest).
 Areas included teaching and learning, welfare support, behaviour management, communication, programs and opportunities offered, ICT and facilities.
+Teacher survey results also ranged between 4-6 (6 being the highest).
+Areas were identified for improvement, to which were embedded within the College's Annual Improvement Plan.